Detained journalists urge EU not to compromise with Turkey over human rights

 A court on Thursday ordered the arrest of the two journalists over the publication of footage purporting to show the state intelligence agency helping send weapons to Syria.

-The U.S. embassy criticised the arrests and the Council of Europe's human rights commissioner Nils Muiznieks described them as "another blow to media freedom in Turkey".
+The U.S. embassy criticized the arrests and the Council of Europe's human rights commissioner Nils Muiznieks described them as "another blow to media freedom in Turkey".

 (Reporting by Gulsen Solaker; additional reporting by Matthias Sobolewski in Berlin; Writing by Dasha Afanasieva; Editing by Dominic Evans)